j-greig/airtable-to-json-for-craft-feedme/README.md

 ## BETA VERSION
 Use the Airtable API to display product catalogues as JSON format for import into Craft CMS via Feed Me

-Requires an Airtable with a similar architecture to https://airtable.com/shrsSE8tZcAUoqOds - the SKUS, Prices and Dimensions columns in "Master Products" are created using rollups of fields from the  "Product Variants" table
+Requires an Airtable with a similar architecture to https://airtable.com/shrsSE8tZcAUoqOds.

+NOTE: the SKUS, Prices and Dimensions columns in "Master Products" are created using rollups of fields from the  "Product Variants" table

 ## Getting started